How #Temporary Tables Can Cause Plan Cache Pollution In SQL Server

 GO

-In this case, we have two procs that create a #temp table with the same definition, and insert into them with dynamic SQL.
+In this case, we have two procedures that create a #temp table with theĀ same name, and insert into them with dynamic SQL.
 I have a feeling that this would also occur under other circumstances where you use the INSERT…EXEC paradigm, e.g. a stored procedure.

 Same deal here, if we look at the same things, except that it’s more helpful to look at the execution_count column in sp_BlitzCache.